Misterfun88/Skeleton-Action-Understanding/README.md

 ## Citation

-If you find this repository useful, pleas
+If you find this repository useful, please consider citing our paper:

+#